wendlers/mpfshell/README.md

 For the shell:

 * Python >= 2.7 or Python >= 3.4
-* The PySerial library >= 2.7 (sudo pip install pyserial)
-* The colorama library >= 0.3.6 (sudo pip install colorama)
-* The websocket-client library >= 0.35.0 (sudo pip install websocket-client)
+* The PySerial, colorama, and websocket-client packages (`pip install -r requirements.txt`)

-__IMPORTANT__: PySerial versions before 2.7 really don't work!!!
-It is highly recommended to use PySerial version 3.x on Python2 and Python3.
+__IMPORTANT__: It is highly recommended to use PySerial version 3.x on Python 2 and 3.

 __Note__: The tools only works if the REPL is accessible on the device!